top of page

 • Etudes: These are short, unaccompanied pieces that focus on the elements of fundamentals.
 Popular etudes are written by Hyacinthe Klose, David Hite, and Cyrille Rose.

-• Repertoire: These are longer works for solo clarinet/clarinet and piano and are typically more challenging.
-Famous composers include Camille Saint-Saens, Theresa Martin, C.M von Weber, Francis Poulenc, and Johannes Brahms.
+• Solo Repertoire: These are longer works for solo clarinet/clarinet and piano and are typically more challenging.
+Composers with famous clarinet repertoire include Camille Saint-Saens, Theresa Martin, C.M. von Weber, Francis Poulenc, and Johannes Brahms.

 bottom of page